normen/homebridge-milighthub-platform/README.md

 ## Installation

-1. Install homebridge using: npm install -g homebridge
+1. Install Homebridge using `npm install -g homebridge` for Homebridge 1.x or `npm install -g homebridge@beta` for Homebridge 2.0 beta
 2. Install this plugin using: npm install -g homebridge-milighthub-platform
 3. Add the plugin through your config.json